Sorting Collection Resources

 Common sorting scenarios:

-- Product listings by price (lowest to highest).
+- Cameras sorted by price (lowest to highest).

 Why Implement Sorting?

-Section titled “Why Implement Sorting?”- Enhanced user experience: Users can organize data to match their needs.
+Section titled “Why Implement Sorting?”- Users can organize data the way they want, making your API more useful.

-- Reduced data transfer: Combined with pagination, sorting helps manage large datasets efficiently.
+- When combined with pagination, sorting helps you manage large datasets without overwhelming the response.

 Key Concepts of Sorting